China Girl (1987 film)

-China Girl is a 1987 independent neo-noir romantic thriller film directed by Abel Ferrara and written by his longtime collaborator Nicholas St. John.
+China Girl is a 1987 American romantic crime drama film directed by Abel Ferrara from a screenplay by Nicholas St. John, and starring Richard Panebianco, Sari Chang, James Russo, Russell Wong, and David Caruso.
+The story is a contemporary take on the classic tale of Romeo and Juliet, with the star-crossed lovers portrayed as teenaged members of Italian and Chinese street gangs.

-Story
+The film was released by Vestron Pictures on September 25, 1987.
+It received positive reviews from critics, and was nominated for the Critics Award at the 1987 Deauville American Film Festival.

+Plot

-China Girl is a contemporary take on the classic tale of Romeo and Juliet.
-Set in 1980s Manhattan, the plot revolves around the intimate relationship developing between Tony, a teenage boy from Little Italy, and Tye, a teenage girl from Chinatown, while both of their older brothers become engrossed in a heated gang war against each other.
-It also bears some similarities to the 1957 musical West Side Story, which similarly is an adaptation of Romeo and Juliet set among rival ethnic gangs in Manhattan, and also features a male protagonist named Tony.
+The plot revolves around the intimate relationship developing between Tony, a teenage boy from Little Italy, and Tye, a teenage girl from Chinatown, while both of their older brothers become engrossed in a heated gang war against each other.

+Production

+The film bears some similarities to the Broadway musical West Side Story, which similarly is an adaptation of Romeo and Juliet set among rival ethnic gangs in Manhattan, and also features a male protagonist named Tony.

+Filming took place entirely on-location in New York City.

 Release

-The film was released theatrically on September 25, 1987 in 193 theaters and grossed $531,362 its opening weekend. the film grossed a domestic total of $1,262,091 and its widest release was to 193 theaters.
+The film was released theatrically on September 25, 1987 in 193 theaters and grossed $531,362 its opening weekend. the film grossed a domestic total of $1,262,091.

 After its theatrical run, the film was released on videocassette by Vestron Video.
 Although a Region 2 DVD has been released, a Region 1 DVD has yet to be released, although it is currently available for digital download and streaming on Tubi in the United States.

-Critical reception
+It was released on Blu-Ray in France in 2009.

+Reception

+Box office

+The film grossed $531,362 its opening weekend.
+Its grossed a domestic total of $1,262,091 and its widest release was to 193 theaters.